prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 ---

-Deep meaningful quotes can show us new ways to see this world.
+Deep meaningful quotes can show us new ways & perspectives to see this world.
 Here is a collection of some of the best quotes & thoughts from some of the great minds of human history.<br/>
 If you are a true lover of deep meaningful quotes like me, you will find this post interesting & knowledgeable.

 Each sentence in this post contains a deep meaning, so it will better if you take some time after reading each quote to understand what it is really saying.